 It is also encrypted, although there is some controversy around this.
 RCS messages are encrypted while in transit, making it difficult for criminals to intercept messages, an improvement over SMS.

 On the other hand, there is no end-to-end encryption, where only the participants have they keys required to decrypt and read a message.
-It is unclear why this is; one possibility is the complex regulatory environment and the many involved players (which is partly why RCS standards took so long to become, well…standardized).
+It is unclear why this is; one possibility is the complex regulatory environment and the many involved players (which is partly why RCS standards took so long to become, well… standardised).

-This doesn’t mean that end-to-end encryption is impossible: one representative from Google, which is often cited as the main culprit, recently suggested to The Verge that “we can address those things. … I’m sure we can evolve the standard to handle these cases.”
+This doesn’t mean that end-to-end encryption is impossible: one representative from Google, which is often cited as the main culprit, recently suggested to The Verge that “we can address those things… I’m sure we can evolve the standard to handle these cases.”

 Whether it is P2P, A2P, or P2A, RCS promises to enhance messaging in ways that operators and enterprises have been hoping for since the early days of MMS.

 There is more functionality, more flexibility, and a better all-round experience.
 And, as we have just seen, it is becoming clearer how to get these features to users’ messages apps.
-There is even a growing number of international interconnections, as the organizers of MWC19 demonstrated with their RCS service introducing attendees to this year’s conference.
+There is even a growing number of international interconnections, as the organisers of MWC19 demonstrated with their RCS service introducing attendees to this year’s conference.

 Launching RBM isn’t quite a case of simply deploying the technology and flicking a switch — although hosted solutions do make this process easier — but it should now be simple to see how operators and enterprises can join their peers already using RCS messaging, and the steps involved in running an RBM campaign.